-Gender identity is being a man, woman, boy, girl.
+Your gender identity is whether you see yourself as a man, woman, boy or girl.

 Transgender people are those whose physical and psychological gender is conflicted.
-For example, someone might be born male but feels they are actually female.
+For example, someone might be born physically male, but feels female.

-For some young people, coming to terms with the fact that they might be trans or gender variant can be very difficult.
+For some young people, coming to terms with the fact that they might be transgender can be very difficult.
 If you feel like this, remember that there are plenty of people who can help.
 They can talk things through with you and help you to explore and come to terms with the way you feel.

 How to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your public health nurse.